LukaHarambasic/harambasic.de/content/posts/my-nerd-path.md

 <?php include ("./footer.php"); ?>
 ```

-As I already knew so much about HTML & CSS I was very disappointed by my IT teacher where we had to learn layouts with tables.
+As I already knew so much about HTML & CSS, I was very disappointed by my IT teacher who asked us to learn layouts with tables.
 Although every good web developer used `float: left`.
 He was so kind enough to let me plan and conduct some lectures in my advanced IT course at school.
 I even wrote a small PHP script which made it easy to share all my codings with the others as I wasn't aware of other solutions.
 Sadly we had to use table layouts for the final exam.

 ## 4. Getting more advanced

 During this time I started using [WordPress](https://wordpress.com/) and looked into a mystical new world: JavaScript.
 If I remember correctly my first blog with WordPress was a relaunch of bagarts.de where I could write about online marketing.
 During this time, I thought marketing might be my passion.
 How wrong I was...
 And how could I think that someone would care about the two cents from a 16-year-old boy without any concrete knowledge in this area?
 At this point, I got to know [Netcup.net](https://www.netcup.de/), the only web hoster I had since then.
 For other organizations, I tried other hosters and I don't buy many domains at Netcup, but the hosting is still perfect, and the support is awesome.

-Other solutions like the german homepage builder [Jimdo](https://www.jimdo.com/) were on my radar aswell.
+Other solutions like the German homepage builder [Jimdo](https://www.jimdo.com/) were on my radar aswell.
 I created a simple website for my Handball team and my parents' construction company.
-After only 1 year I moved to a self-implementation (see it on [archive.org](https://web.archive.org/web/20150920234612/http://ivo-bau.de/)).
+After only 1 year, I moved to a self-implementation (see it on [archive.org](https://web.archive.org/web/20150920234612/http://ivo-bau.de/)).
 I used [Koala](http://koala-app.com/) (a GUI tool) for [Sass](https://sass-lang.com/).
 That was it, no framework or anything like that included, just PHP, HTML & CSS (ok and a third party lightbox).

 ![An old version of IVO-BAU.de - showing the title and a picture of the office](/posts/my-nerd-path/ivo_bau.png)